Definition of consumer durables

 - DVD player

 Because they are only bought every several years, consumption patterns tend to be more volatile.
-For example, in a recession there will be a bigger fall in demand for consumer durables because people delay purchase until the economy recovers.
+For example, in a recession, there will be a bigger fall in demand for consumer durables because people delay the purchase until the economy recovers.
 When the economy recovers there is often an upsurge in buying because people take the opportunity to buy after waiting an extra few years.